 When I discovered the MBSR program I knew that this perfectly combined meditation and teaching and I trained as a MBSR teacher at the Institut für Achtsamkeit (IAS, Germany).
 Since 2010 I have been teaching mindfulness as a full time MBSR teacher in Berlin – and it has always been a lot more than a job, it is an ongoing practice.

 In 2014 I participated in one of the first teacher trainings for MSC (Mindful Self-Compassion) given by Chris Germer and Kristin Neff (Center for MSC) and I am very happy to now also offer this wonderful program for cultivating (self-)compassion since 2015.
 After an intensive supervision process in 2017, I was certified as MSC Teacher (University of California, San Diego).

 As a Senior Teacher and active member of the German MBSR Association (MBSR-/MBCT Verband) I am involved in establishing quality management and supervision for MBSR teachers within the MBSR Association.
 I completed the Supervision Training given by Lot Heijke and others, as well as the MBI TAC-training by Rebecca Crane (Bangor University, UK).

-Since then I have been working as a supervisor for the MBSR teacher training at Achtsamkeitszentrum Berlin led by Günter Hudasch and am very happy to be part of the Brussels Mindfulness teacher training team as a supervisor and assessor.
+Since then I have been working as a supervisor for the MBSR teacher training at Achtsamkeitszentrum Berlin led by Günter Hudasch and am very happy to be part of the Brussels Mindfulness teacher training team as a supervisor.